verybamboo/Back-End-API/README.md

 ---

 1. Currently I am unable to set the route so that /:id and /:name can use the same space.
-In order to find a character by name atm using the request.params of name, you have to use /name/:name.
+In order to find a character by name using the request.params of name, you have to use /name/:name.
 This is something I will need to figure out.

 # Technologies Used